**Use the chat box to find information using our Virtual Assistant.**

-CalFresh is the new name for the Food Stamp Program in California.
 CalFresh is also known as the federal Supplemental Nutrition Assistance Program (SNAP).
-CalFresh is a federal supplemental nutrition program for low-income families and individuals that meet certain income guidelines.
+CalFresh is a program for low-income families and individuals that meet certain income guidelines.
 CalFresh benefits help supplement your food budget and allow families and individuals to buy nutritious food.

 Do you have an immediate Food Need?

 You may be eligible to receive CalFresh within three days if you qualify for CalFresh Expedited Services.
 You can also get food assistance through various community organizations throughout San Diego.